Where does our public data come from?

 Kohl also assigns other direct revenues and costs in a highly precise manner.
-Kohl extracts transaction data directly from the core and other systems, maps those detailed transactions to the product categories and then aggregates the number of transactions and the actual transaction amounts to the appropriate product category.
-This approach bypasses, where possible, the time consuming, less accurate process of creating allocations rules to disaggregate the GL into the proper product categories.
+Kohl extracts transaction data directly from the core and other systems, maps those detailed transactions to the product categories and then aggregates the number of transactions and amounts to the appropriate product category.
+This approach bypasses, where possible, the time consuming, less accurate process of creating allocations rules to dis-aggregate the GL into the proper product categories.

 The end-result is a unique data set which is detailed, accurate, and traceable back to its source.

 The information contained in the Kohl Functional Financial Statistics is a derived from that client database.
 We then use standard statistical processes to determine the 25th, 50th, and 75th percentile for the categories presented.
 We also have over 100 other performance statistics available for each loan and deposit category listed in the publication.